AdobeDocs/campaign.en/help/v8/start/privacy.md

 * [Getting started with Privacy Management](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/privacy/privacy-management.html){target="_blank"}.

 This information applies to GDPR, CCPA, PDPA, and LGPD.
-For more on these regulations, see [Adobe Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/privacy/privacy-management.html#privacy-management-regulations){target="_blank"}.<!--move v7 section to a single page in ACC focs)-->
+For more on these regulations, see [Adobe Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/privacy/privacy-management.html#privacy-management-regulations){target="_blank"}.<!--move v7 section to a single page in ACC docs)-->

 ![](../assets/do-not-localize/book.png) The opt-out for the Sale of Personal Information, which is specific to CCPA, is explained in [Adobe Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/privacy/privacy-requests.html#sale-of-personal-information-ccpa){target="_blank"}.